franko/gsl-shell/doc/user-manual/graphics.rst

       The title of the plot.
 You can change or set the title using this attribute.

-   .. attribute:: xlab
+   .. attribute:: xtitle
-                  ylab
+                  ytitle

-      The string to be used to label and x and y axis of the plot.
+      The title to be used for the x and y axis of the plot.
       By default the labels are empty.

+   .. attribute:: xlab_angle
+                  ylab_angle

+      A rotation angle to be used for the text of the labels in the x or y axis.
+      The default angle is zero so that text is shown without rotations.

    .. attribute:: units